omriAckley/isopod/examples/simple/readme.md

 node server.js
 ```

-Now you should be able to visit http://localhost:3000 and see this example in action.
+Now in a web browser you should be able to visit http://localhost:3000 and see this example in action.